-If you have received a notice from YouTube that your video contains content that is owned or licensed by The Orchard, a music and video distribution company, please read the outline below which will address any questions you may have.
-First off, please know that The Orchard does not intend to sue you and, in most cases, will not be removing your video.
+If you have received a notice from YouTube that your video contains content that is owned or licensed by The Orchard, a music distribution company, please read the outline below which will address any questions you may have.
+Please know that The Orchard is not claiming to own your video, does not intend to sue you, and in most cases will not be removing your video.

-The notice you have received informs you that YouTube’s Content Identification System has matched a portion of the audio or visual component used in your video to content that belongs to a particular copyright owner or was licensed to a distributor (The Orchard or IODA).
-YouTube’s Copyright Center explains their identification system (or Content ID) as follows:
+The notice you have received informs you that YouTube’s Content Identification System (Content ID) has matched a portion of the audio and/or visual component used in your video to content that belongs to a particular copyright owner or was licensed to a distributor (e.g. The Orchard or The Orchard on behalf of AWAL).
+YouTube’s Help Center explains Content ID as:

 Copyright holders use Content ID to easily identify and manage their content on YouTube.
 Videos uploaded to YouTube are scanned against a database of files that have been submitted to us by content owners.
 When Content ID identifies a match between your video and a file in this database, it applies the policy chosen by the content owner.

-On selecting that link, you will see a screen like the one below…
+Upon selecting, you will see a screen like the one below:

 On this page, you will see a status overview, which includes whether or not the claim is affecting your channel at large, as well as the visibility and monetization status of the video.
 The content used and impact this claim has on your video are also listed on this page.